Summertime. It was a song. It was a season. I wondered if that season would ever live inside of me.

 Best things about the park are:

->

-> - Entrance free (except for the chocolate museum)
+- Entrance fee is free (except for the chocolate museum)

-> - Parking free
+- Parking free

 - Free umbrella to rent during bad weather